mergesort/Boutique/README.md

 If you'd like to learn more about how it works you can read about the philosophy in a [blog post](https://build.ms/2022/06/22/model-view-controller-store) where I explore MVCS for SwiftUI, and you can find a reference implementation of an offline-ready realtime MVCS app powered by Boutique in this [repo](https://github.com/mergesort/MVCS).

 We've only scratched the surface of what Boutique can do here.
-Leveraging Bodega's `StorageEngine` you can build complex data pipelines that do everything from caching data to interfacing with your API server.
+By leveraging Bodega's `StorageEngine`, you can build complex data pipelines that do everything from caching data to interfacing with your API server.
 Boutique and Bodega are more than libraries, they're a set of primitives for any data-driven application, so I suggest giving them a shot, playing with the [demo app](https://github.com/mergesort/Boutique/tree/main/Demo), and even building an app of your own!

 ---

-### Feedback
+### Feedback & Contribution

-This project provides multiple forms of delivering feedback to maintainers.
+This project provides multiple ways to deliver feedback to maintainers.

 - If you have a question about Boutique, we ask that you first consult the [documentation](https://build.ms/boutique/docs) to see if your question has been answered there.